-Next is the Australiana Pioneer Village in Wilberforce which is an open-air museum that captures what life was like for the early Hawkesbury settlers.
-Here you can check out the amazing collection of original buildings from the blacksmith shop, police station and bank and even the restored homes of the settlers themselves.
-There’s train rides and hayrides for the kids and even a vintage lolly shop.
+Next is the Australiana Pioneer Village in Wilberforce, which is an open-air museum that captures what life was like for the early Hawkesbury settlers.
+You can check out the amazing collection of original buildings from the blacksmith shop, police station and bank, and even the restored homes of the settlers themselves.
+There are train rides and hayrides for the kids, and even a vintage lolly shop.

-And the Hawkesbury has always been one of Sydney’s prime food sources, so Mike visits one of the many pick-your-own fruit spots in Bilpin: Shields Orchard.
-Shields is home to the newest variety of Aussie apple – the Julie – and it’s also home to Hillbilly Cider.
-Here Shane McLaughlin makes his cider from 100 per cent pure apple juice.
+The Hawkesbury has always been one of Sydney’s prime food sources, so Mike visits one of the many pick-your-own fruit spots in Bilpin: Shields Orchard.
+Shields is home to the newest variety of Aussie apple – the Julie – and it’s also home to Hillbilly Cider, where Shane McLaughlin makes his cider from 100% pure apple juice.
 The result is crisp, clean cider straight off the keg.
 Make sure you try the Sweet Julie while you’re there!

-Finally, Mike parks himself for the night at Cornwallis House, right on the river.
-It’s a massive family home that’s just the place to explore the Hawkesbury area.
+Mike then parks himself for the night at Cornwallis House, right on the river.
+It’s a massive family home and is the perfect base for you to explore the Hawkesbury area.